alicemunsal/dohex/DoHex2.md

 *App and outside world (IO Devices)*

-Our application should not depend on IO Devices.
+Our application does not know anything about IO Devices and should not depend on them.

 ### Implementation